abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 What kinds of rules?
 We can categorize them in three groups.

 1. First off, a type has to have a *definition* which specifies what it is.
-Note that this is not a morphism from one type to the other, but from one type universe, to another type universe to another.
-In type theory, this is known as a *type formation rule*.
+Note that this is not a morphism from one type to the other, but from one type universe, to another type universe.
+This is known as a *type formation rule*.

 ![A type represented as a ball](../06_type/rule_type_formation.svg)

-2. Next up, a type has to have at least one at least one arrow pointing to the new type.
+2. Next up, a type has to have at least one arrow pointing to the new type.
+This is known as a *term introduction rule* ("term" being the word for "value").
-In programming, this arrow is called a *constructor*.
-In type theory, this is known as a *term introduction rule* ("term" being the word for "value").
+In programming, it is called a *constructor*.

 ![A type and an arrow pointing towards it](../06_type/rule_term_introduction.svg)

-3. Finally, as we don't want to construct types just for the sake of constructing new types, a type has to have at least one arrow coming from the new type.
-In programming, these are the type's methods.
-In type theory, this is known as a *term elimination rule* (as if we are eliminating the type by replacing it with the result of the method).
+3. Finally, as we don't want to construct types just for the sake of constructing new types, a type has to have at least one arrow coming *from* this new type.
+This is known as a *term elimination rule* (as if we are eliminating the type by replacing it with the result of the method).

 ![A type and an arrow, coming from it ](../06_type/rule_term_elimination.svg)

 OK, I think we got too far in trying to define type theory without actually defining type theory, so we will proceed with the formulas... after our second long disclaimer.

 Picking a theory (another long disclaimer)
 ---

-As we said in the first long disclaimer, there is not one, but many type theories, so if we want to do type theory, we we have to pick one type theory, to work with (if this sentence confuses you, read the first disclaimer again).
+As we said in the first long disclaimer, there is not one, but many type theories.
+So if we want to do type theory, we have first pick *a* type theory (if this sentence confuses you, read the first disclaimer again).

 Picking a type theory (or a type system let's call it), also involves picking a *language* that this theory is described in terms of.
 When hearing about language, programmers would probably think of the popular feature-rich programming languages like TypeScript or Java. *Type theorists*, on the other hand, have different preferences --- since they are interested in the type system, not the language, they don't really care about language features, and so the language of choice of most of them is the simplest, most minimal language that is possible to exist, namely *Lambda Calculus*.
 If you haven't heard about it, this is language that has only has (anonymous) functions and nothing else.